 Dr Tanya Ethel Abrahamse is the CEO of the South African National Biodiversity Institute, the organisation that leads and coordinates research on, and monitors and reports on the state of, biodiversity in South Africa, she also seats on the South African Tourism Board.

 The South African National Biodiversity Institute provides knowledge and information, gives planning and policy advice, and runs South Africa’s nine botanical gardens.

-Her previous positions include: Executive Director of the Tourism Business Council of South Africa; Deputy Director-General in the Department of Environmental Affairs and Tourism; and Chief Director in President Nelson Mandela’s office.
+Her previous positions include Executive Director of the Tourism Business Council of South Africa; Deputy Director-General in the Department of Environmental Affairs and Tourism; and Chief Director in President Nelson Mandela’s office.

-Tanya Abrahamse earned a BSC. in Biology from University of Zambia; an MSc and DIC in Applied Entomology and Insect Ecology from Imperial College, University of London; and a PhD from the University of Westminster.
-She has been active in many policy and decision-making processes that have contributed to the success of the transition in South Africa before and since 1994, and participated in post-apartheid policy discussions on land reform, rural development, economic scenario planning and gender matters.
+Tanya Abrahamse earned a BSC. in Biology from the University of Zambia; an MSc and DIC in Applied Entomology and Insect Ecology from Imperial College, University of London; and a PhD from the University of Westminster.
+She has been active in many policies and decision-making processes that have contributed to the success of the transition in South Africa before and since 1994, and participated in post-apartheid policy discussions on land reform, rural development, economic scenario planning and gender matters.

 Tanya Abrahamse is a natural scientist with a wide range of management and leadership experience.

 She joined President Mandela’s Office to play a key role in the Reconstruction & Development Programme, later Environment & Tourism Department to lead transformation and head the Resource Use branch.
 Between 1994 and 2000 she participated in many international engagements representing her country.